nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ####1.4 Add a tag / multiple tags to existing tasks

 Now, that report due on Monday has become a very important task that you absolutely have to do.
-Simply type add followed by the index of the report and the tags to be added.
+Simply type add followed by the index of the report and the tags to be added and <kbd>Enter</kbd>.

 >Format: **add** &lt;index&gt; #tag1 #tag2